perfact/zodbsync/README.md

 given object itself should be updated (properties, security settings etc.), `--no-recurse` can be used.

+### `zodbsync-benchmark`

+For playback performance work, the repository now includes a dedicated benchmark entrypoint.
+It creates a disposable ZEO instance, generates a synthetic ZODB tree, records that tree into a repository, and then measures the time needed to play the repository back into a fresh `Data.fs`.

+It depends on the same external tooling as the test setup, especially `mkzeoinstance`.

+Example:

+    tox -e benchmark -- --depth 4 --breadth 5 --blobs-per-folder 5 --blob-size 4096 --runs 3

+The command prints a JSON report containing dataset size details and the measured playback durations.
+Use `--output bench.json` to persist the report for before/after comparisons across revisions.

+Checked-in benchmark presets live in [benchmarks/README.md](./benchmarks/README.md).

 ### `zodbsync exec`

 This command requires the base directory to be a git repository and provides a